Pattern recognition with superconducting wirelet neurons: Experimental realization of a spiking neuron

-For this realization of the neuron, defined by the chosen material and wirelet dimensions, Figure~\ref{fig:fig3} summarizes the measured spiking characteristics of the superconducting wirelet neuron across a range of experimentally accessible parameters.
+For this specific realization of the neuron, i.e. the chosen material, wirelet width and thickness, Figure~\ref{fig:fig3} summarizes the measured spiking characteristics of the superconducting wirelet neuron across a range of experimentally accessible parameters.
 Panels (a) and (b) show the spiking frequency as a function of the applied bias current for various temperatures and shunt resistances, respectively.
-The data reveal a highly tunable response, with oscillation frequencies spanning the 4–40 MHz for currents between 0.5 and 5 mA.
-The temperature dependence reflects the interplay between thermal relaxation and critical current modulation, while shunt resistance variations demonstrate how electrodynamic coupling and energy dissipation determine oscillatory stability.
-The temperature–current phase diagram in Fig.~\ref{fig:fig3}c maps operational regimes for a 1$\Omega$ shunt, identifying the active spiking region (green area) that separates the superconducting (I) and normal state (IV).
+The data reveal a highly tunable response, with oscillation frequencies spanning the 4–40 MHz range for bias currents between 0.5 mA and 5 mA.
+The strong dependence on temperature reflects the interplay between thermal relaxation and critical current modulation, while variations with shunt resistance illustrate how the electrodynamic coupling and energy dissipation govern the oscillatory stability.
+The corresponding temperature–current phase diagram in Fig.~\ref{fig:fig3}c maps the operational regimes for a wirelet shunted by 1$\Omega$, delineating the active spiking region (green area) that separates the superconducting (I) and normal state (IV).
 This diagram illustrates a robust experimental window within which neuron-like spiking occurs, demonstrating that both frequency and stability can be precisely engineered via simple tuning of circuit parameters - a valuable feature for further integration in a neuromorphic hardware.